Whole blood analysis

 The difference to the serum test

-In contrast to the serum examination as it usually done after a blood sample is taken in the laboratory, in the whole blood analysis the entire blood is examined.
-This means that also the components bound in the cell, especially in the red blood cells, are examined.
-Whole blood diagnostics is clearly superior to serum tests, since a deficiency in minerals and micronutrients is not only shown and better detected in our 'reserve tank', the serum, but also in our storage facilities.
+In contrast to serum testing - which is usually carried out in the laboratory after a blood sample has been taken - whole blood analysis examines the entire blood, including the components bound in the cells, particularly in the red blood cells.
+Whole blood diagnostics is clearly superior to serum testing, as a deficiency of minerals and trace elements is not only shown and better detected in our 'reserve tank', the serum, but also in our stores.

 The importance of minerals and micronutrients